gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 > **What you should see:** Five CSV files listed under `raw/flights/`, each approximately 1 MB, covering April and May 2008.

-The CSV files in this case do not contain a header line, therefore we cannot use the same technique as before with the airports data and derive the schema from the header.
+The CSV files in this case do not contain a header line, therefore we cannot use the technique to derive the schema from the header.

-We first have to manually define a schema.
-One way is to use a DSL as shown in the next code block.
+We first have to manually define a schema, like we did with the airports to avoid the error.
+We can do it using the DSL option, as shown in the next code block.

 ```python
 %pyspark